 Resolutions that rely on “feeling motivated” collapse the moment discomfort appears.

 For many people, that discomfort is too difficult to overcome.
-As a result, they try to avoid effort, uncertainty, and delayed rewards—but usually don’t openly admit they are quitting.
+As a result, they try to avoid effort, uncertainty, and delayed rewards — but usually don’t openly admit they are quitting.
 Instead, they rationalize it with phrases like maybe tomorrow, I’m too busy, or when I feel ready.
+Predictable as clockwork, these thoughts trigger the instinct to step back when facing difficulty.

 This is partly because many people tend to avoid effortful or unfamiliar tasks.
 Such tendencies are linked to individual differences in cognitive engagement, known as Need for Cognition (NFC).
 Those with high NFC enjoy mental challenges and are more willing to push through discomfort, while those with lower NFC prefer simpler, less demanding tasks and are more likely to shy away from behaviors that require sustained effort or unfamiliar thinking.